rlucente-se-jboss/hex2ascii/README.md

     adca  #$40  ; add $40 plus previous carry from DAA daa         ; adjust result to be correct BCD

-create the intermediate results shown below where an asterisk indicates that the carry flag was set.
+create the final results shown below where an asterisk indicates that the carry flag was set.

 | hexadecimal | Add $90 BCD | ASCII (after adding $40 BCD with carry) |
 | ----------- | ----------- | --------------------------------------- |